 Sadly, and perhaps on account of the lacklustre second series, Girls On Top is now regarded as one of the lesser achievements of the ‘alternative’ comedy boom.
 But at least initially it was a sterling effort and deserves slightly more respect than its reputation might suggest.
 Yet arguably the biggest laugh of the entire series was that, having been shunned by television virtually outright for so long, Dawn French and Jennifer Saunders beat their contemporaries into the mainstream schedules by some considerable distance.

-Roger Wilmut’s history of Alternative Comedy Didn’t You Kill My Mother-In-Law? was one of the books that had the most significant influence on me, and you can read more about them here.
+Roger Wilmut’s history of Alternative Comedy Didn’t You Kill My Mother-In-Law? – which includes a large section on Girls On Top – was one of the books that had the most significant influence on me as a writer; you can read more about that and several other similarly influential books, magazines and sleevenotes in The Books I Couldn’t Help Thinking About here.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.